publicscience/argos/readme.md

 ### Training the Vectorizer
-Finally, you will need to train the vectorizer pipeline for the brain, which is implemented in `argos.core.brain.vectorize`.
+Finally, you will need to train the vectorizer pipeline for the brain, which is implemented in `argos.core.brain.vectorizer`.
 You can train this pipeline with a JSON file of training data structured like so:
 ```
 [